 Things are not going to get much easier for ISPs in the immediate future.
 They and their customers will still be targeted for attacks, and the attacks will likely become more numerous and more sophisticated.
 ISPs will need to do more to counter these attacks.

 At Abusix, we offer an extensive selection of services and products that can help ISPs stay a step ahead of malicious activities.
-To learn more, email us at firstname.lastname@example.org, call our office at 855-522-8749, or use our online chat or contact form to request a free consultation.
+To learn more, email us at firstname.lastname@example.org, use our online chat or contact form to request a free consultation.